instructa/browser-echo/README.md

 ## MCP Support for AI Assistants

-Browser Echo now includes built-in MCP server support, enabling AI assistants like Claude (via Cursor) to interact with your frontend logs using natural language commands:
+Browser Echo includes built-in MCP (Model Context Protocol) server support, enabling AI assistants like Claude (via Cursor) to interact with your frontend logs using natural language commands:

 - **"Check frontend logs"** - Retrieves recent console logs
 - **"Show only errors from the last 2 minutes"** - Filters by level and time